paulnta/github-issues-viewer/README.md

 ## Running the app

-1. Copy `.env.example` into a file called `.env.local`, and replace `xxx` with your Github's personal access token.
+1. Copy `.env.example` into a file called `.env.example`, and replace `xxx` with your Github's personal access token.
 You can generate one from the [developer settings](https://github.com/settings/tokens).

 2. Run `npm install` to install all the project dependencies